OpenSecuritySummit/oss2018/content/tracks/Threat-Model/working-sessions/threat-modeling-features-with-questionnaires.md

 ---
-title        : How to Threat Model Features type         : working-session track        : Threat Model technology   :
+title        : How to Threat Model Features with Questionnaires type         : working-session track        : Threat Model technology   :